sarasartori-cybersec/GRC-IAM-Portfolio/01-Influencer-Identity-Framework/AWS-IAM-Lab-Evidence/Lab-Narrative.md

 - **Zero Operational Downtime:** The Editor was able to continue their workflow without needing a "Master Password."

 ---
-*Evidence of this lab including JSON code and test results can be found in the accompanying files within this folder.*
+*Evidence of this lab including JSON code and test results were added within this file.*